 A copper de-activator is added to inhibit the catalytic effects of metal ions especially copper, so they don’t form a gummy residue (or green slime) on the surface.
 Since copper is often plating on connectors, and tinned on copper cables, the copper de-activator is used for when the metal plating or tinning is scratched or worn through; this then helps protect any exposed copper from being attacked.
-Copper is exposed every time a tinned cable is cut.
+Bare copper is exposed every time a tinned cable is cut!

 Is Contralube compatible with the materials in my boat?

 Compatibility issues are usually related to the base oil of the lubricant.
-This compatibility table gives a rough guide to the compatibility of Contralube 770 with various plastics and elastomers.
-There are numerous types and combinations hence that this is only a rough guide and a compatibility test is recommended.
+A compatibility table is available which gives a rough guide to the compatibility of Contralube 770 with various plastics and elastomers.
+As there are numerous types and combinations of plastics this is only a rough guide and a compatibility test is always recommended.